GabsterCooler/AI-powered-PC-builder/README.md

 ### 3️⃣ Set up environment variables

-You have to create a .env inside the app folder and create OPENROUTER_KEY=your_api_key_here.
+You have to create a .env file inside the ./app folder and create OPENROUTER_KEY=your_api_key_here.
+So, you have to create an account at [OpenRouter](https://openrouter.ai/) and create an API key.

 ### 4️⃣ Start the development server